KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

 This project is a distributed database.
 To create a database you need to connect few DatabaseNode using "-connect <address>:<port>" operation.

 To generate database node you need to run "src/DatabaseNode/Main/DatabaseNode.java" with "-tcpport <port number> -record <key>:<value>" arguments.
-The "-connect <address>:<port>" is additional command which is used to connect this node to another.
+The "-connect <address>:<port>" operation is additional command which is used to connect this node to another.
 This distributed database has ring topology, which means, no mater how you connect the nodes, they will always create a ring "Image_15.jpg".
 Database with first node looks like "Image_1.jpg".
-Node points to next node (Image_2.jpg) and previous node (Image_3.jpg).
-At first, next node and previous node are the same node (node points at itself).
+Node points to next node "Image_2.jpg" and previous node "Image_3.jpg".
+At first, next node and previous node are the same node (node points at itself "Image_1.jpg").
 Better look to what are next node and previous node is in "Image_16.jpg".
 Adding second node changes database to look like "Image_4.jpg".
-Now node's next node is "new node" and node's previous node is "new node".
-New node's next node is "node" and new node's previous node is "node".
+Now node's next node is "new node" and node's previous node is also "new node".
+New node's next node is "node" and new node's previous node is also "node".
 Adding third node to first node looks like "Image_5.jpg".
 Adding third node to second node looks like "Image_6.jpg".
+You can add as many nodes as you like and structure will always be the same "Image_15.jpg".

 Client can affect the database.
 Exemplary database client "src/DatabaseNode/DatabaseClient/DatabaseClient.java".
-It should run with arguments "-gateway <address>:<port number> -operation <operation with parameters>".
+Client should run with arguments "-gateway <address>:<port number> -operation <operation with parameters>".
 Client have few allowed operations:
     -set-value <key>:<value> - set value on key <key> to <value>.
 Returns communicate "OK" if key was found and value is set or "ERROR" if key was not found and value is not set.
     -get-value <key> - returns communique "<key>:<value>" if key was found or "ERROR" if kay was not found.